Felicia-Mayeyane/Mood-Checker-App-with-Javascript/README.md

 <h2>The Why?</h2>
-I sometimes get really busy with school or work that i neglect checking in with myself and doing activities that rejuventate me.
+I sometimes get really busy with school or work that i neglect checking in with myself and doing activities that rejuvenate me.
 I intentionally created with some of my favorite activities to help me manage different emotions also reading an uplifting quote :blush:

 <h3>Technologies used</h3>
 <ul>